 The primary target audiences of this work are institutional investors, i.e., pension funds, insurance companies, endowments, and sovereign wealth funds.
 The program also has a focus on engaging faith-based investors.

-The GIIN seeks a full-time Manager.
-This position is ideal for candidates who have experience in working with institutional investors, demonstrated success in building new strategic relationships or business lines, and possess a passion for sustainability and responsible investing.
-The position will report to the Director of the Member Engagement and Capital Mobilization programs.
+This position is ideal for candidates who have experience in working with institutional investors, demonstrated success in building new relationships, an interest in developing strategies for achieving change at the industry level, and possess a passion for sustainability and responsible investing.
+The position will report to the Director that oversees both the Member Engagement and Capital Mobilization programs.
 The Manager may also manage a junior staff person.

-- Engage institutional investors and their industry networks to explain GIIN’s vision for impact investing and its relevance for investors’ strategic investment objectives, including financial and impact objectives
+- Engage institutional investors and their industry networks to explain GIIN’s vision for impact investing and its relevance for investors’ strategic investment objectives, including financial and outcome/impact objectives

-- Plan and execute convenings with asset owner community
+- Plan and execute roundtables and other convenings with asset owner community

 - Support grant proposal preparation for the program and subsequent reporting requirements